- Mark Herman

 Each webwork problem will be weighted equally and the lowest 5% will be dropped from your grade.

-To access webwork click the Webwork link in Course Materials on the MTH 208 blackboard site.
+To access webwork click the Webwork link in the MTH 208 blackboard site.

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester’s Academic Honesty Policy.
 More information is available at: www.rochester.edu/college/honesty.